 Rs – Value of shunt resistance

 When current IG passes through the galvanometer, the current through the shunt resistance is given by IS = I – IG.
 The voltages across the galvanometer and shunt resistance are equal due to the parallel nature of their connection.

-A galvanometer is converted into an ammeter by connecting it in series with high resistance.
-A suitable high resistance is chosen depending on the range of the ammeter.
+A galvanometer is converted into a voltmeter by connecting it in series with high resistance.
+A suitable high resistance is chosen depending on the range of the voltmeter.